lrspeiser/DensityDependentMetricModel/README.md

 ```
 Notes: θE uncertainties are not tabulated in the SLACS lenses table; we leave theta_E_obs_err_arcsec blank (metrics involving error weighting will omit those lenses).
 Re_kpc is converted from Re(I→V→B) arcsec using a flat ΛCDM (H0=70, Ωm=0.3).
 Axis ratio q and n are not provided in this table; we use n_sersic=4 as an ETG baseline.

+Importer sanity checks (applied in scripts/tools):
+- Assert θE is provided in arcsec on ingest; warn if any θE > 10″ (common kpc mis-units).
+- Assert Re is in arcsec before cosmology conversion; log the cosmology used (H0, Ωm) in table metadata.
+- Cosmology constants are pinned in one place (LENSING_COSMO in scripts/next_steps_from_run.py) and included in run_metadata for every build; the same values are used consistently across lensing artifacts.

 ---

 ## Discussion and Implications